Home » Wellness » Skincare » Epsom Salt Scrub Recipe

 How to Make Body Scrub with Epsom Salt

-All you need to do is gather 5 ingredients, and you’re halfway to making an Epsom salt body scrub recipe in just 5 minutes!
+All you need to do is 5 ingredients and 5 minutes to make this relaxing Epsom salt scrub for a quick, at-home spa treatment.

 Lavender salt scrub in a jar with a copper spoon dipped in it.